This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Coasting above Sydney Harbour was surreal and one of the best experiences I have had in Sydney.

-I would recommend the helicopter flight over the climb as a far more enjoyable experience, with views that couldn’t be topped any other way.
+I would recommend the Sydney helicopter flights over the climb as a far more enjoyable experience, with coastal views that couldn’t be topped any other way.
 Even though it was much shorter at only 20 mins it had a much more impactful wow factor.

 I felt as if we were in a giant bubble floating over the most secret wondrous place on earth.

-I never realized the water was so crystal clear and blue.
+I never realized the water of the Pacific Ocean so crystal clear and blue.

 We ran along close to the cliff faces of Dover Heights and Vaucluse, around Watson’s and Rose Bay, over Sydney Harbour islands that looked like they belonged way out in the exotic Pacific Islands area.

-And then came the highlight, we dipped and turned over the Sydney Opera House and past the Sydney Harbour Bridge, two of the world’s most iconic structures.
+And then came the highlight, we dipped and turned towards the city skyline, and flew over the Sydney Opera House and past the iconic Sydney Harbour Bridge, two of the world’s most iconic structures.

 I can now without a doubt say that Sydney Harbour is the most beautiful in the world and Sydney would be a city that has to sit very high up as one of the greatest, for stunning factor at least.